 - 9.54 Showers with fixed heads are preferred for prevention of backflow.
 Where flexible hoses and moveable shower outlets are provided, the outlet must not be capable of being accidentally immersed into a drain, WC or other potential source of contamination.
 Some shower heads are provided with a means for adjusting the flow, for example fine spray, pulsating flow etc, selected by utilising different sets of nozzles.
 As this will exacerbate possible stagnation problems, they should not be installed in healthcare premises.
-Taps and showers should be flushed at least twice weekly, or the retained water flushed to waste immediately before use without the generation of aerosols. - 9.55 To facilitate the required regular removal of shower thermostatic mixing valves for inspection, careful consideration will be required to ensure that these are not recessed in such a way that access can damage thermal insulation on connecting pipework or to the removable panels themselves in wet areas.
+Taps and showers should be flushed every three days for 1 minute for hot and cold supplies or the retained water flushed to waste immediately before use without the generation of aerosols. - 9.55 To facilitate the required regular removal of shower thermostatic mixing valves for inspection, careful consideration will be required to ensure that these are not recessed in such a way that access can damage thermal insulation on connecting pipework or to the removable panels themselves in wet areas.
 Surface mounted thermostatic mixing valves with smooth protective panels concealing isolating valves, strainers and check valves will eliminate this problem and avoid repetitive damage to waterproof membranes.
 Alternatively, access for inspection and removal could be provided from the rear, off an adjacent corridor (hotel-style).